Donald Driver: Retirement

-On January 31, 2013, Driver announced his retirement on ESPN2 Mike and Mike in the Morning after spending his entire career (14 seasons) with the Green Bay Packers.
-He missed only four games in his career, the last one being November 18, 2012.
+On January 31, 2013, Driver announced his retirement on ESPN2 Mike and Mike in the Morning after spending his entire 14-season career with the Packers.
+He missed only eight games in his career outside of his rookie season, the last one being November 18, 2012.

-On February 6, 2013, the Green Bay Packers hosted a public retirement ceremony for Driver.
-This was the first public retirement ceremony ever held for a Packers player.
-It was held in the Lambeau Field Atrium with comments made by Mark Murphy, Ted Thompson, Mike McCarthy, and Driver.
-It was sold out in 14 minutes and hundreds of fans were in attendance.
-The mayor of Green Bay presented Driver with a key to the city and announced that the receiver statue that previously resided in front of the former Packers Hall of Fame and is now in downtown Green Bay would be refurbished, with the receiver wearing a No. 80 Driver jersey.
+On February 6, 2013, the Packers hosted a public retirement ceremony for Driver.
+This was the first public retirement ceremony held for a Packers player.
+It was hosted in the Lambeau Field Atrium with comments made by Mark Murphy, Ted Thompson, Mike McCarthy, and Driver.
+The event sold out in 14 minutes and hundreds of fans were in attendance.
+The mayor of Green Bay presented Driver with a key to the city, announcing that the receiver statue in downtown Green Bay would be refurbished to wear a No. 80 Driver jersey.
 The street leading to the statue was also renamed "Donald Driver Way."

 On July 22, 2017, Driver was inducted into the Green Bay Packers Hall of Fame.